notamitgamer/bsc/README.md

 ---

-## How to install the Mingw-w64

-#### Download the Mingw-w64 archive:
-Click here to download the zip file directly from our server: [Direct Download Link](https://aranag.site/download/MinGW64.zip)

-#### Extract the archive:
-Once the download is complete, extract the contents of the mingw64.zip file to a location on your computer.
-We recommend a simple path like C:\mingw64.

-#### Add to your system's PATH:
-To use the tools from any command prompt, you need to add the bin directory to your system's PATH environment variable.

-Open the Start Menu and search for `Edit the system environment variables`.

-Click the `Environment Variables...` button.

-In the `System variables` section, find the Path variable and click `Edit...`.

-Click `New` and add the path to the bin directory of your Mingw-w64 installation (e.g., `C:\mingw64\bin`).

-Click `OK` on all windows to save the changes.

-#### Verify the installation:
-Open a new Command Prompt or PowerShell window and type gcc --version.
-If the installation was successful, you should see the version information for the GCC compiler.

----

 # 🎓 B.Sc.
 CS Hons – Programs

 This repository contains **all C programs, executables, and snapshots** as per the **West Bengal State University B.Sc.
 Computer Science (Hons) syllabus**.